cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### ouur 12/29/2020 10:16:32
 Thank you.
 Now i understand the problem better.

-##### Simon Steinmann [Moderator] 12/29/2020 11:08:22
-The unit for the gyro sensor should be rad/s.
-Maybe the units are simply labeled incorrectly.

 ##### Çağrı Kaymak 12/29/2020 13:17:45
 Many thanks

-##### Olivier Michel [Cyberbotics] 12/29/2020 13:59:46
-This should be fixed here: [https://github.com/cyberbotics/webots/pull/2609](https://github.com/cyberbotics/webots/pull/2609)

 ##### baby\_droid\_yoda 12/29/2020 16:24:01
 Hi everyone, I have two question about ikpy library but how I don't know to solve this problem.
 I use to ikpy library inside DHLink class but there is mistake about it.
 I did add my code but it is giving a mistake ***link.py", line 208, in \_\_init\_\_